garystorey/docsc/Backend-ExpresssHono.md

 **Purpose:**

 Define standards and practices for building reliable, secure, and performant HTTP APIs with TypeScript using Express or Hono.
+Refer to [TypeScript](./TypeScript.md) for best practices.

 **Scope:**